Texas Tech University

 Psychology Clinic

 The Texas Tech Psychology Clinic has a long history of providing quality services to the Lubbock area and university community.
 The Psychology Clinic is now located on the first floor of Texas Tech Plaza, adjacent to campus.
 The Psychology Clinic is the primary training facility for the clinical and counseling psychology doctoral programs.
-The purpose of the Psychology Clinic is threefold: 1) to provide multidisciplinary, evidence-based training to doctoral students under the supervision of program faculty; 2) to provide high-quality, affordable psychological services to the university and the Lubbock community; and 3) to advance theory-based mental health research.
+The purpose of the Psychology Clinic is threefold: 1) to provide multidisciplinary, evidence-based training to doctoral students under the supervision of program faculty; 2) to provide high-quality, affordable psychological services to the university, Lubbock, and greater West Texas communities; and 3) to advance theory-based mental health research.
 The Psychology Clinic provides a range of outpatient services to children, adolescents, and adults, including individual, family, and couples therapy.
-Therapists address a broad range of issues such as depression, anxiety, relationship and interpersonal problems, emotional and behavioral problems, eating disorders, and problems with stress and coping.
-The Psychology Clinic also provides psychological and neuropsychological testing and assessment services to the Texas Tech and Lubbock communities.
+Therapists address a broad range of issues such as depression, anxiety, relationship and interpersonal problems, emotional and behavioral problems, eating concerns, and problems with stress and coping.
+The Psychology Clinic also provides psychological and neuropsychological testing and assessment services.

 Publications